 Chanitor's tactics all combined make this attack a formidable foe.
 Its targets seem to be enterprise systems, and it is clear that third parties are now attempting to exploit computers with access to more valuable information.
 Chanitor takes important measures to deter PC security researchers significantly.

-Do You Suspect Your PC May Be Infected with Chanitor & Other Threats?
-Scan Your PC with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide PC users with in-depth system security analysis, detection and removal of a wide range of threats like Chanitor as well as a one-on-one tech support service.
-Download SpyHunter's FREE Malware Remover
+Do You Suspect Your Computer May Be Infected with Chanitor & Other Threats?
+Scan Your Computer with SpyHunterSpyHunter is a powerful malware remediation and protection tool designed to help provide users with in-depth system security analysis, detection and removal of a wide range of threats like Chanitor as well as a one-on-one tech support service.
+Download SpyHunter's FREE Malware Remover*